Utkarsha666/climate-and-gender-ai/Readme.md

 # Ethical Considerations
 - Bias and Fairness: Ensure that machine learning models are not biased against marginalized gender groups.
 - Data Privacy: Safeguard the privacy of individuals and communities when collecting and processing gender-disaggregated data.

+# Carbon Emission From AI Technology
+Raising awareness and addressing the carbon emissions of AI technologies like Stable Diffusion and Large Language Models (LLMs) is crucial.
+Here are some steps:
+1. Optimize Cloud Usage: Choose cloud providers that prioritize renewable energy and have robust sustainability practices.
+Providers like Google Cloud and Microsoft Azure offer carbon-neutral options.

+2. Adopt Green AI Practices: Implement energy-efficient algorithms and optimize model architectures to reduce energy consumption.
+Tools like LLMCarbon can help estimate and manage the carbon footprint of AI models.

+3. Efficient Model Training: Use techniques such as model pruning, QLoRA(Fine-Tuning LLM), and knowledge distillation to reduce the computational load and energy consumption during training.

 # License